 The pin layout for the serial and power pins is designed such that it can be plugged into breadboard alongside an Espruino Pico, and the pins will line up - see the Espruino RN2483 module guide for details.

-We are now shipping the Rev. E version of this board, which replaces the 1206 capacitor on the top of the board (which has been found to be unnecessary) with a pair of headers exposing pins 30 and 31 (PGC and PGD) to allow for reprogramming of the on-board PIC.
-This version also uses V-Groove panelization, so the boards are easy to separate and have smooth edges.
+We are now shipping the Rev. F version of this board, which adds back in the pads for an extra 1206 decoupling capacitor (though this is not necessary under typical conditions), while still including the PCG and PGD pins for reprogramming the internal PIC microcontroller.
+This version uses V-Groove panelization, so the boards are easy to separate and have smooth edges.

 Since many of our customers are using these with 5v microcontrollers (such as Arduino), we now offer a level shifter as an add-on.
 These level shifters are mass produced 4-channel bidirectional fet-based level shifters.
 See the diagrams below for wiring examples.